TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/cli.md

 ## Input and Output Formats

 By default the CLI outputs results as one or more JSON objects.
 These JSON objects are equivalent to the JSON objects that would be returned when using the HTTP API of {{% tts %}}.
 Some commands accept one or more JSON objects as input.
 These JSON objects are equivalent to the JSON objects that can be sent to the HTTP API.
-This way of handling input and output is used by the [End Device Templates feature]({{< ref "/devices/end-device-templates" >}}).

 The `--output-format` flag allows you to specify a [Go template](https://golang.org/pkg/text/template/) that is executed for the result(s) of a command.
 The example below executes lists applications and outputs their IDs and names: